Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 ROLES: Lead Data Scientist (Project Lead, Mentoring, Technical Lead)

-We are seeking Lead Data Scientists to take pivotal roles across a variety of industries.
+We are seeking Lead Data Scientists to take pivotal roles across a number of high profile retail clients.
 These are senior technical and leadership positions — perfect for people who want to influence the direction of AI and data science solutions across real-world business problems.

 You will set the technical vision, oversee project teams, and serve as a trusted advisor to senior stakeholders — defining approaches to complex data challenges, guiding enterprise-scale AI applications, and mentoring a team of talented data scientists.